socotecio/django-socio-grpc/docs/features/proto-serializers.rst

 serializer.data vs serializer.message
 -------------------------------------

-Django Socio gRPC supports retro compatibility, so `serializer.data` is still accessible and still in dictionary format.
+DSG supports retro compatibility, so `serializer.data` is still accessible and still in dictionary format.
 However, it's recommended to use `serializer.message` that is in the gRPC message format and should always return `serializer.message` as response data.

 Note that async method serializer.adata vs serializer.amessage exist.
-See :ref:`Sync vs Async page <TODO>`
+See :ref:`Sync vs Async page <sync-vs-async>`

+.. _proto-serializer-extra-kwargs-options:

 Extra kwargs options
 --------------------